 Yes, this is an article about eating Pokemon.

 Why would I want to eat my weakest Pokemon rather than the strongest, you may wonder.
 But just think about it for a second.
 All the stress and exercise from training could make the meat (or whatever a Jigglypuff is made of) gamey, bitter, and worst of all stringy.
 Lazy Pokemon (like certain relatives; you know who) just out there living their lives without a care for the gritty reality of their pit-fighting compatriots are going to be soft, succulent, and melt-in-your-mouth delicious.

 Yes, I’ve thought a lot about this.
-My family life growing up was… not great, so when I was a kid Thanksgiving was a dreaded holiday.
+My family life growing up was … not great, so when I was a kid family gatherings were a dreaded occasion.
 The fights, the insults, the drunken vows to make sure every other one of you sonsabitches gets what’s coming to you.
 Upturned platters of food, painstakingly prepared table settings disrupted.
 So many traumatic instances layered on top of each other until only the thought of devouring countless innocent creatures with dewy anime eyes might be the one way left to feel anything.

 Common sense would imply going for Pokemon that most-resemble animal types you may be more familiar with eating, but c’mon let’s get creative!
 Perhaps you want a more traditional table setting to build around.
 In that case, you would want your centerpiece to be a bird-type like Pidgeot or Fearow, but lemme blow your mind for a second: Pidgeotto, stuffed into a Psyduck, stuffed into a Fearow!
 Just turducken the crap out of that mess.